 The Community Room - A room that can be rented for children's parties, meetings, lectures.

 The second and final section of the Center will be the Adoption & Shelter Wing.
-Construction is projected to start in the fall of 2014.
+Construction is projected to start in the spring of 2015.

 OUR CAPITAL CAMPAIGN TO BUILD THE HART ANIMAL CENTER